-Petitioner, a physician practitioner with Anesthesiologists D.O., Inc. d/b/a Doctors Pain Clinic (ADO), states that on July 27, 2009, ADO submitted to Palmetto, by certified mail, a package containing six Medicare applications: individual enrollment application forms (CMS 855I) for Petitioner and another physician practitioner with ADO, and four application forms (CMS 855R) to enroll Petitioner and the other practitioner as suppliers with both ADO and Doctors Pain Center, LLC, another corporate entity.
+Petitioner, a physician practitioner with Anesthesiologists D.O., Inc. d/b/a Doctors Pain Clinic (ADO),2 states that on July 27, 2009, ADO submitted to Palmetto, by certified mail, a package containing six Medicare applications: individual enrollment application forms (CMS-855I) for Petitioner and another physician practitioner with ADO, and four application forms (CMS-855R) to enroll Petitioner and the other practitioner as suppliers with both ADO and Doctors Pain Center, LLC, another corporate entity.
 Petitioner Request for Hearing (RH); Petitioner Brief (P. Br.).
 Petitioner states that Palmetto received this package on July 30, 2009, and Petitioner submitted a certified mail return receipt card as evidence of the receipt date.
 Petitioner states that ADO's employee in charge of credentials called Palmetto Provider Enrollment and was told that the contractor did not have the applications, and that ADO thus resubmitted these applications with new signatures in September 2009.
 Id.
-In a letter dated October 31, 2009, Palmetto advised that Petitioner had been "added to the roster" of ADO with billing privileges effective September 10, 2009 (i.e., 30 days prior to Palmetto's alleged date of receipt of her application on October 9, 2009).
+In a letter dated November 4, 2009, Palmetto advised that Petitioner had been "added to the roster" of ADO with billing privileges effective September 21, 2009 (i.e., 30 days prior to Palmetto's alleged date of receipt of his application).
 CMS Ex.
-5. Palmetto sustained that determination in a reconsideration decision dated January 7, 2010, on the grounds that the date assigned for the beginning of billing privileges was 30 days prior to Palmetto's receipt of Petitioner's application, and that Petitioner did not have a right to appeal the effective date determination.
-CMS Ex.
-15.
+10. Palmetto sustained that determination in a reconsideration decision dated January 20, 2010, on the grounds that the date assigned for the beginning of billing privileges was 30 days prior to Palmetto's receipt of

-&lt;sup>2 The request for hearing was submitted on letterhead of Doctors Pain Clinic by the practice administrator for "Anesthesiologists D.O./Doctors Pain Clinic" who stated that it was filed by Anesthesiologists D.O.
+$^{^2}$ The request for hearing was submitted on letterhead of Doctors Pain Clinic by the practice administrator for "Anesthesiologists D.O./Doctors Pain Clinic" who stated that it was filed by Anesthesiologists D.O.
 For the sake of convenience, we refer to these entities simply as ADO.